MTG/essentia/doc/sphinxdoc/installing.rst

 You can install those dependencies on a Debian/Ubuntu system from official repositories using the command below::

-  sudo apt-get install build-essential libyaml-dev libfftw3-dev libavcodec-dev libavformat-dev libavutil-dev libavresample-dev python-dev libsamplerate0-dev libtag1-dev python-six
+  sudo apt-get install build-essential libyaml-dev libfftw3-dev libavcodec-dev libavformat-dev libavutil-dev libavresample-dev python-dev libsamplerate0-dev libtag1-dev libchromaprint-dev python-six

 In order to use python bindings for the library, you might also need to install python-dev, python-numpy-dev (or python-numpy on Ubuntu) and python-yaml for YAML support in python::